jcwashington/Note-Taker/README.md

   git clone git@github.com:jcwashington/Note-Taker.git
   ```
   Run 'npm install' to install necessary dependencies.
   Run 'npm start' to start the application.
-Navigate to http://localhost:<PORT>/ Your terminal will let you know what PORT you are running on.
+Navigate to http://localhost:(PORT)/ Your terminal will let you know what PORT you are running on.
   When finished, the updated JSON file can be found in the /db directory.

   ## [Project Usage](#usage)
-  You can run this application easily from your local computer, but it is also deployed as a Heroku app that can be found here [insert heroku link here](www.herokuapp.com).
+  You can run this application easily from your local computer, but it is also deployed as a Heroku app that can be found here [JCWashington-Note-Taker on Heroku](https://jcwashington-note-taker.herokuapp.com/).

   When you open the note-taking application, you are taken to a landing page that links to the notes page.
   ![your landing page when app is opened](visuals/note-taker-landing.png)
   Your existing notes will be listed in the left-hand column and empty fields to enter a new note title and the note's text will be in the right-hand column.